 Starting from version 5.0.28, Exalate can sync any entity.
 For more details, check out How to sync any entity in Exalate for ServiceNow

 Exalate has a distributed architecture.
-An Exalate app for Servicenow is responsible for translating issue tracker based information to a common issue format and the other way around.
+Exalate for Servicenow converts issue tracker based information to a common issue format and the other way around.

 Currently, Exalate supports the following ServiceNow versions: